wp-plugins/wptouch/readme.txt

 = Version 1.9.4 =

+* Fix for re-direct issues introduced with 1.9.3.4
+* Fixes and changes for Adsense appearance
+* Fix for direct messages not working with WPtouch exclusive mode
+* Added spam check for Push direct messages via a nonce
+* Added verification for Prowl API key
 * Added ability to define custom user agents in the admin (go nuts!)
-* Fix for re-direct issues introduced with 1.9.3.4
 * Minor admin styling changes
 * Dropped official support for WP 2.6 (sorry folks, you should update!)
-* Added spam check for Push messages via a nonce
-* Fixes and changes for Adsense appearance
-* Added verification for Prowl API key
+* Dropped 'skins' references, they'll be a part of WPtouch 2.0

 = Version 1.9.3.4 =